Published on May 9, 2017

 Sunscreen – To Use or Not To Use, That is the Question

-You are a mother of children, all you hear from your doctor is – sunscreen, sunscreen, sunscreen!
+As a health conscious individual or parent, all you hear from your doctor is – sunscreen, sunscreen, sunscreen!
 But is it that black or white?
-Will not using sunscreen on your children shorten their life spans or lengthen them?
-Listen to this researcher explain why he thinks healthy sun (with no sunscreen) is good for your health.
+Will not using sunscreen shorten your lifespan or lengthen it?
+Listen to GrassrootsHealth researcher, Dr. Edward Gorham, Ph.D., explain why he thinks healthy sun (without sunscreen) is good for your health.

 Edward Gorham, Ph.D., considers the evidence on sun exposure.
 This presentation talks in depth about the difference between UVA and UVB exposure, the body’s physiological response to each type of irradiance, and how sun exposure and sunscreens affect the risk of melanoma and vitamin D production.
 He focuses on melanoma, the deadly form of skin cancer.

 Gorham presents data on the rising rates of melanoma and explains how to screen for it.
 He states that the best secondary prevention method is a scanning/analysis of the skin – looking for moles and skin lesions – a screening method that is neither costly nor painful.
 Primary prevention of melanoma includes vitamin D and careful sun exposure.

 Can vitamin D help melanoma?

 Gorham highlights studies which show that vitamin D inhibits melanoma’s growth and keeps melanoma cells in a more stable state.
 Studies show a dose-response relationship between higher vitamin D levels and increased survival.